CutFreedom/grasshopper/README.md

 # grasshopper

 This repository does not, and *should not*, contain any third-party intellectual property.
-If you believe that your IP has been stolen, then please contact the organization owners, who will work with you to rectify your concerns.
+If you believe that your IP has been compromised, then please contact the organization owners, who will work with you to rectify your concerns.

 ## Problem Statement